 Accrual Rate – The rate you built up your benefits each year you were a contributing member.
 For example, in the 2017 and Basic Benefits Scales, you built up 1/80th of your Earnings as pension credit each year.

-Additional Voluntary Contributions (AVCs) – You may wish to pay AVCs to supplement your retirement savings.
+Additional Voluntary Contributions (AVCs) – You may have paid AVCs to supplement your retirement savings.
 Further information can be found here.

 Annual Allowance – Additional contributions you may have paid while you were an active member to supplement your retirement savings.
 You can carry forward unused Annual Allowance from the previous three tax years.
 Further information can be found here.

 Benefit Scale – The basis on which you accrued benefits under the Scheme.

 CARE – Stands for Career Average Revalued Earnings and is a type of defined benefit pension scheme.
 Your pension in the Scheme is based on the average of your earnings during the time you contributed to the Scheme.

 Commutation – When you retire, you may choose to commute (exchange) some of your pension for a cash lump sum.